DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-cptable.png">

-* Navigate to your attributes inspector, and you'll find a couple new attributes
+* Navigate to your attributes inspector, and you'll find a list of new attributes

 * Paste the URL you just copied in the new `Url` field

-* Type in `GET` for HTTP method (Which is also the default method)
+* Type in `GET` for HTTP method

 <img width="800" alt="Table view" src="/menu/table-view/attachments/table-view-main-url.png">

 Your table view is now ready to process the API.
-It's time to match the `JSON keys` with the `UI elements` to fill the data automatically.
+It's time to match the **JSON keys** with the **UI elements** to fill the data automatically.

 * Click on your `UIImageView` and change its class to `ALImageView` in the identity inspector